 Eat and Drink at Raekoja Plats (Town Square)

-This was our first stop after we disembarked our Baltic cruise ship and made our way through the stoned walls and streets of the city.
-We were tired and low on fuel, so this was the perfect first stop to grab a bite to eat and quick pint of beer to restore our spirits!
+This was our first stop after we disembarked our Baltic cruise ship and made our way through the stone walls and streets of the city.
+We were tired and low on fuel, so this was the perfect first stop to grab a bite to eat and a quick pint of beer to restore our spirits!
 The Tallinn Town Hall is in this square and it is the oldest town hall in the Baltics and Scandinavia dating back to 1322.
-There are plenty of cafes, restaurants and shops to explore and in the summer time there is even markets and festivals!
+There are plenty of cafes, restaurants, and shops to explore and in the summertime, there is even markets and festivals!
 Old Town Tallinn is actually a UNESCO world heritage site, and although it is a little touristy – it’s worth it to see such a well preserved medieval town!